ex90rts/NejBlog/README.md

 **Please remember to change the default password under Admin-->Password after you logged in.**

+#### Comment Setting

+Currently, Nejblog support three popular social comment services: Disqus.com, Lifefyre.com and Duoshuo.com (For users in China).
+You need to choose one of these services and get the unique site ID(Disqus called disqus_shortname, Lifefyre called siteId, Duoshuo called shortname), then you can set the ID as **comment service id** in Admin-->Setting page.

 #### Project dependencies

 - express >= 3.4.4  The main project framework